Labor Slugger Wars

-The Labor Sluggers War was a 15-year period of gang wars among New York City labor sluggers for control of labor racketeering from 1911 to 1927.
+The Labor Sluggers War was a 15-year period of gang wars among New York City "labor sluggers" for control of labor racketeering from 1911 to 1927.
 This began in 1911 with the first war between "Dopey" Benny Fein and Joe "The Greaser" Rosenzweig against a coalition of smaller gangs and continuing on and off until the murder of Jacob "Little Augie" Orgen by Louis "Lepke" Buchalter and Gurrah Shapiro in 1927.

 Origin

 With the industrialization of the United States and the emergence of labor unions in the late nineteenth century and into the early 1900s, street gangs began to be hired by companies as strikebreakers and to discourage union activity.
-Unions themselves would also hire labor sluggers primarily as protection from these strikebreakers, to attack scabs, and to recruit, by force if necessary, new union members.
+These gangs and gangsters were known as "labor sluggers".
+Unions themselves would also hire labor sluggers primarily as protection from these strikebreakers, to attack strikebreakers, and to recruit, by force if necessary, new union members.
 Many of these workers were recently arriving immigrants, particularly Jewish and Italians, in New York's East Side.
 Gangs made up of immigrants from similar backgrounds often sided with unions of their compatriots, but also were quick to exploit the lucrative opportunities for labor racketeering.